-This discussion will examine the sometimes divergent ways in which these four emergent practitioners engage precedent and history in their projects.
+This discussion examined the sometimes divergent ways in which these four emergent practitioners engage precedent and history in their projects.
 In collaboration with Cal Poly and LA Metro.

 In collaboration with publisher Lars Muller and author Stephen Phillips, A+D hosted a book launch for Stephen Phillips' L.A.
 [TEN]: Interviews on Los Angeles Architecture 1970s - 1990s.

 The evening featured a reception, presentation and discussion with architecture critics Aaron Betsky and Sylvia Lanvin in addition to Lars Muller and Stephen Phillips.

 VIEW PHOTOS FROM THIS EVENT HERE